Team400/football-five/README.md

 # football-five

-Project Team 400
+## Project Team 400

-Part One:
+### Part One:

+#### Example paragraph
+Our product is a fantasy sports app for college football.
+We considered several possible names including (...), but eventually settle on (new name).
+The potential users of the product are college football fans. . .

 1. What is the product?